fentie/phpstorm-template-project/README.md

-Quick, basic script to clone project settings fora PhpStorm project from an initial template project to a new project (stored in a templateProject folder).
+Quick, basic script to clone project settings for a PhpStorm project from an initial template project to a new project (stored in a templateProject folder).
 To create a template project, just find an existing project that's set up the way you like it and run this:

     cp -R /path/to/code/project/.idea /path/to/code/templateProject